mongodb/docs/source/includes/fact-createkey-returns-uuid.rst

 <field-level-encryption-json-schema>`, you must use the ``base64``
 representation of the ``UUID`` string.

-You can run the following operation in :mongosh:`mongosh </>` to convert a ``UUID`` hexadecimal string to its ``base64`` representation:
+You can run the following operation in :binary:`~bin.mongosh` to convert a ``UUID`` hexadecimal string to its ``base64`` representation:

 .. code-block:: javascript